IradDoron/investment-calculator-client/README.md

 - [x] Create new chart with the series:
     - [x] Add dividend per year graph
     - [x] Add dividend yield per year graph
+- [x] Add a title as the full name of the stock
+    - [ ] Get it from the backend with yahoo finance api (ticket to name)